Cardamom Gingerbread Cookies with Orange Glaze

 Cardamom Gingerbread Cookies

-- Preheat an oven to 375°F, and line two baking sheets with parchment paper.
-In a medium bowl, whisk together the flour, cocoa powder, baking soda (if you want cakey cookies – optional!), salt, cardamom, ginger, cinnamon, and cloves.
+- Preheat the oven to 375°F (190°C) and line two sheet pans with parchment paper.
+In a medium bowl, whisk together the flour, cocoa powder, baking soda (if using), salt, cardamom, ginger, cinnamon, and cloves.
 Set aside.

-- In a large bowl, beat the butter and sugar until light and fluffy.
+- Using a hand mixer or stand mixer, beat the butter and brown sugar until it's light and fluffy, 3-4 minutes.
 Add the egg and vanilla until incorporated.
 Then, beat in the molasses until thoroughly mixed.

-- Roll the dough, 2 tablespoons at a time, and then flatten each ball into a disc.
-Dust a cookie stamp lightly with flour and firmly press the cookie stamp into one of the balls of dough.
+- Using a #40 (2 Tablespoon) cookie scoop, scoop the dough and roll it into balls.
+Then, flatten each ball into a thick puck.
+Dust a cookie stamp lightly with powdered sugar.
+Firmly and evenly press the cookie stamp into one of the balls of dough.
 Repeat with remaining dough until all of your cookies are stamped.
 If you want clean edges, use a 2-2 1/2 inch cookie cutter to cut off the rough edges.

-- Line the cookies on the prepared sheets 2 inches apart. **Optional: refrigerate the cookies for 30 minutes – I do this to ensure the design on the cookies remains pronounced.
-However, I’ve baked them from room temperature, and it doesn’t make a huge difference.
-Up to you!** Bake the cookies for 10-12 minutes until just baked.
-They will puff up a little, but they will deflate once they cool.
+- Line the cookies on the prepared sheet pans about 2 inches apart.
+Refrigerate the cookies for about 15-30 minutes (optional – I do this to ensure the design on the cookies remains pronounced.
+However, I've baked them from room temperature, and it doesn't make a huge difference either way).
+Bake the cookies for 10-12 minutes just until they're baked through.
+The cookies will puff up a little, but they will deflate once they're cooled.

-- Let the cookies cool on the sheet pan for a few minutes, and then place the cookies on a rack and let cool completely.
-Glaze with the orange glaze (below), and let the glaze harden.
-Store in an airtight container for up to three days.
+- Let the cookies cool on the sheet pan for about 5 minutes, and then place the cookies on a wire rack and let them cool completely.

 Orange Glaze

-- In a small bowl, whisk together all of the ingredients.
-Add more milk if it’s too thick or powdered sugar if it’s too thin.
-Glaze the cookies!
+- In a small bowl, whisk together the powdered sugar, milk, vanilla extract, and orange zest.
+Add more milk (1 Tablespoon at a time) if it's too thick or more powdered sugar (1 Tablespoon at a time) if it's too thin.
+The icing should be fairly thin (the consistency of warmed honey) so it doesn't cover up the design of the cookies.

 Notes